-The more the area that must be cooled or heated, the greater the importance of the HVAC system.
+The more the area that must be cooled or heated, the greater the importance of sustainability in real estate and of the HVAC system.
 Larger buildings often incur greater heating and cooling costs, although this can be mitigated by the application of design strategies that prioritize energy efficiency.

 The efficiency of heating, ventilation and air conditioning (HVAC) systems can be improved by paying attention to details like demand-controlled ventilation and central heating systems as opposed to individual ones.
 A lot of HVAC units will also feature an energy efficiency rating that can assist customers to decide which model is ideal for their structure.